 Our volunteer foster parents provide a temporary home for these animals and help them recover from surgery, give them medicine for an illness, or work with them to improve their behaviour.

-We need foster parents to provide temporary homes for cats and kittens year-round, but our greatest need for cat fosterers is during the busy summer months.
+We need foster parents to provide temporary homes for cats and kittens, rabbits, guinea pigs and farm animals year-round, but our greatest need for cat fosterers is during the busy summer months.

 Please help by applying below.